-If you started with technical articles online, you could probably sense you were in some unfamiliar territory for the first few minutes when you come across phrases like Barrel Nut Alignment Gauge, Buffer Retainer or Staking the Castle Nut.
+If you started with technical articles online, you could probably sense you were in some unfamiliar territory for the first few minutes when you come across phrases like Barrel Nut Alignment Gauge, Buffer Retainer, or Staking the Castle Nut.

 Don’t freak out, it’s just some of the names of the parts, tools and some assembling steps.
 The directions aren’t difficult.

 So do you research in browsing through articles about the parts you may require.
 Look for stores where you can get some less expensive parts.
-And specifically try and target the videos on how to assemble these parts.
+And specifically try to target the videos on how to assemble these parts.

 I have to plug Brownells here.
 If you want a video to help you assemble an AR-15, then look no further than this video from Brownells on AR-15 Build Up.
-These video’s are a must-see for anyone who is building an AR-15 for the first time.
+These videos are a must-see for anyone who is building an AR-15 for the first time.

-Brownell’s video clearly demonstrates a step by step process of assembling the parts, the tools you need, the parts you need, and the various configuration options of the AR-15.
+Brownell’s video clearly demonstrates a step-by-step process of assembling the parts, the tools you need, the parts you need, and the various configuration options of the AR-15.

 The Brownells Assembling an AR-15 Checklist is a good checklist to have in your hands to make sure that you have all the parts required for building an AR-15 and to also track each and every component.
-Another great resource that might come in handy is the “The Competitive AR-15 Builder’s Guide” by Glen D.Zediker.
-It is a great book that comes with over 750 photos and illustrations that provides you dang near every detail to build your own AR-15.
+Another great resource that might come in handy is “The Competitive AR-15 Builder’s Guide” by Glen D.Zediker.
+It is a great book that comes with over 750 photos and illustrations that provide you dang near every detail to build your own AR-15.

 Building Your AR-15

-So now you have identified the purpose for which you are building your own AR-15, went through all the research videos and guides and have a clear idea of how to assemble an AR-15.
+So now you have identified the purpose for which you are building your own AR-15, went through all the research videos and guides, and have a clear idea of how to assemble an AR-15.

 When it comes to building an AR-15, there are many ways you can assemble one, as you start building from scratch by assembling all the parts or by including some preassembled parts.
 Or simply you can purchase the preassembled upper and lower to make your own AR-15.

 So it is up to you to decide the best way to build your AR-15.
-But as far as my personal recommendation – it is simple to attach a preassembled upper and lower and a much tougher task to hunt for each component and build the AR-15 from the scratch.
+But as far as my personal recommendation, it is simple to attach a preassembled upper and lower and a much tougher task to hunt for each component and build the AR-15 from the scratch.